Resilient-Labs/weather-api-bootcamp/README.md

 ### How it is made
 Tech Used: HTML, CSS & Vanilla JavaScript

+### What it is about
 This app allows to find out the current weather of any city in the world.
 The user can enter the desired location and the app sends a get request to the weather API which returns the current weather of that location.
 This happens asynchronously using promises.